As the old adage goes, “May you live in interesting times”.

 So what do you do?

-For starters, the act of moving from paper to digital by itself doesn’t solve anything.
+For starters, the act of moving from paper to digitization by itself doesn’t solve anything.
 It’s imperative for organizations to take a step back and not just digitize the process but digitize the experience of the business.

 It was interesting to hear John recall similar issues of operating without a plan when SharePoint was first deployed across organizations.
 IT teams needed to give employees some way of sharing files internally in a safe, secure manner but “what wound up happening was sprawl.
-Teams didn’t think through what we want to do, they didn’t think about what they were looking to accomplish.
+Teams didn’t think through what they wanted to do, they didn’t think about what they were looking to accomplish.
 They didn’t ask, “Is it safe, is it auditable, is it accountable?”

-Companies then spent five years cleaning up the issues caused by this “SharePoint Sprawl” and he predicts that we’re going to enter another era where we need to take a step back from this set of issues caused by digitizing paper without having a real plan.
+Companies then spent five years cleaning up the issues caused by this “SharePoint Sprawl” and he predicts that we’re going to enter another era where we need to take a step back from this set of issues caused by digitizing paper documents without having a real plan.

-John’s advice: digitize as much as possible, where it’s smart to do so.
+John’s advice: digitize documents as much as possible, where it’s smart to do so.
 Take paper-based flows and make them digital, and if they can’t be right away, make a plan to convert them as quickly as you can when you can.

 What does the office mean to us now?
+Next step: systems integration

 Digitization is just one of the major forces accelerated because of the pandemic.